nova3ris/Pearl-Loading-Bot/README.md

 By default most servers port will be 25565.

-Replace "username" with the IGN of the account that you want to connect to the server with.
+Replace `username` with the IGN of the account that you want to connect to the server with.

+Set `homepoint` to where you want the bot to afk at.

-To get the coordinates for the stasis chamber close the trapdoor, stand on top of it, and take coords from there.
+To add your pearl chamber to the bot close the trapdoor, stand on top, and message the bot `!chamber set [name]`

-The coordinates must be whole numbers, no decimals.

-Replace 'person1' - 'person3' with that pearl owners name.
-Doesn't need to be their exact IGN.

-Also replace "player1" - "player3" in whitelist with the player's exact IGN.
+To delete a pearl chamber message the bot `!chamber del [name]`

+To add someone to the whitelist, the person sending the command needs to be whitelisted (replace `firstPerson` with their IGN), then use `!whitelist add [username]` The username must be their exact IGN

+To delete someone from the whitelist use `whitelist del [username]`

 ## Usage
 Start the bot with: